potashium/potashium.github.io/_posts/2019-10-12-the-baking-soda-rabbit-hole.md

 This relates back to baking soda because alkali environments are the most conducive to the Maillard reaction, so adding more baking soda to pancakes will cause them to brown more.
 This is because alkali "loosen" protons in the amino acids/reducing sugars (by contrast, amino acids will hold onto their protons in the presence of acids).
 However, adding too much baking soda causes too violent of a reaction with the acids, which results in the CO2 bubbles forming to rapidly and the pancake will "pop".

-9. The ultimate question -- what's the optimal ratio of alkaline to acid for fluffy pancakes?
+**9. The ultimate question -- what's the optimal ratio of alkaline to acid for fluffy pancakes?**

-**Other fun facts/notes about baking soda**
+## Other fun facts/notes

 1. Bases are bitter if not neutralized by an acid, so you don't want to use too much baking soda in your recipes
 2. When baking soda is mixed with an acid, the precursor to CO2 gas is carbonic acid, which is a slightly acidic liquid that's used in carbonated beverages